wgmichelle/Michelle_BlueStampPortfolio/index.md

 For my final milestone, I was able to control the robot car wirelessly, combining both milestones 1 and 2. ...

+after testing motors and confirming they were working had to configure the Bluetooth upload code on both things it works!

 # Second Milestone